mgerhardy/Beryl/README.md

 ## TODOs :fire:

+- [ ] save and restore all volatile registers
 - [ ] allow return values and a better support for parameters :construction:
 - [ ] implement IO functions
 - [ ] implement event/messaging system for communication between threads